PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:16:36
+Last updated: 2024-04-02 19:17:43
-Random Quote: Ignorance never settles a question. - Benjamin Disraeli
+Random Quote: I'm a great believer in luck and I find the harder I work, the more I have of it. - Thomas Jefferson